MCP-Mirror/trevorwilkerson_Windows-MCP-Server-Installation-Verification-Guide/README.md

 # Comprehensive Windows MCP Server Installation Verification Guide

-I'll use sequential thinking to analyze and create a comprehensive guide.
+I'll use sequential thinking to analyze and create a comprehensive guide to the MCP sequential-thinking server.

 Based on this analysis, here's a comprehensive guide for verifying MCP server installation on Windows: